Charmakes/InputMonitorUtility/README.md

 2. **Set the interval:**

-   - The interval is set to 60 seconds by default.
    You can change this value in the `InputMonitor` class initialization.

      ```python
      monitor = InputMonitor(60, 'your_email@example.com', 'your_app_password_here')